DaveBenham/VenomModules/README.md

 Both X and Y have 4 controls to configure the output.

 The Scale knobs amplify, attenuate and/or invert the mouse sensitivity.
-At 100% both the X and Y have a 10V range.
+At 1 both the X and Y have a 10V range.

 The Origin knobs determine what part of the VCV Rack window corresponds to 0V for X and Y. Values of 0%, 0% correspond to the lower left corner of the window.
 Values of 100%, 100% correspond to the the upper right corner.
 So a value of 50%, 50% corresponds to the center of the window.

 The Absolute buttons control whether the output is absolute, or relative to the mouse position at the moment of activation.
+If enabled then the Origin knobs establish the origin.
+If not enabled then the Origin knobs are ignored.

 The Return buttons control whether the outputs return to 0 upon release of the activation keys, or if the last value is held until the next activation.